Adobe Firefly Review

 • It covers multiple asset types in one place, so image, video, audio, and vector work do not have to be split across separate AI tools.

-• Adobe integration makes it easier to move generated material into actual editing workflows instead of leaving it stranded as prompt output.
+• Adobe integration makes it easier to move generated material into actual editing passes instead of leaving it stranded as prompt output.

 • Its commercially safe positioning and content credentials story are useful for teams that care about client work and provenance.